crossterm-rs/crossterm/README.md

 ## How it works

-Crossterm is using `WINAPI` for windows systems and `ANSI escape codes` for unix systems.
+Crossterm is using `WINAPI` for windows versions lower than windows 10 and `ANSI escape codes` for unix systems.
 Crossterm provides one base trait with can be implemented for a platform specific instance.
 For example, there is an implementation for windows (`WINAPI`) and unix(`ANSI`) for the `cursor module`.
 To call the platform specific implementation there is one module that rules them all.
-Thrue this module the client calls some action and the module will deside what to do based on the current platform.
+Thrue this module the client can call some action and the module will deside what to do based on the current platform.
 And it will execute that action.

 ## Notice
 This library is library is stable.
 There will not be changed mutch in the code design so do not worry to mutch.
 If there are any changes that affect previous versions I will describe what to change when upgrading crossterm to an newer version.